What is the Land Mobility Service?

 Farming and food represent Ireland’s largest indigenous industry with a very significant economic contribution to the country.
 Global food demand continues to grow while at the same time the two most basic resources for food production, land and water are in decline.
 It is critical that we make the best use of available land.
 It is in this context that new land use models and land mobility come into consideration.

-- Farming successor not identified
+• farming successor not identified

-- Late transfer carrying from one generation to the next
+• late transfer carrying from one generation to the next

-- Uncertainty over available options and impact for CAP payments
+• the uncertainty over available options and impact for CAP payments

-- Desire to enhance the farm for future generations but not able to do it themselves
+• the desire to enhance the farm for future generations but not able to do it themselves

-- Security of income and property rights
+• security of income and property rights

-- Lack of information and advice
+• lack of information and advice

 Average farm size in Ireland is 32 Hectares, fragmentation is common, and the amount of land changing hands through sale or purchase each year is tiny.
 Collaborative arrangements can be the key to increasing land availability & creating new opportunities for farmers.